Bald eagle

 The bald eagle (Haliaeetus leucocephalus) is a bird of prey found in North America.
 A sea eagle, it has two known subspecies and forms a species pair with the white-tailed eagle (Haliaeetus albicilla), which occupies the same niche as the bald eagle in the Palearctic.
 Its range includes most of Canada and Alaska, all of the contiguous United States, and northern Mexico.
 It is found near large bodies of open water with an abundant food supply and old-growth trees for nesting.

-The bald eagle is an opportunistic feeder which subsists mainly on fish, which it swoops down upon and snatches from the water with its talons.
+The bald eagle is an opportunistic feeder that subsists mainly on fish, upon which it swoops down and snatches from the water with its talons.
 It builds the largest nest of any North American bird and the largest tree nests ever recorded for any animal species, up to 4 m deep, 2.5 m wide, and 1 t in weight.
 Sexual maturity is attained at the age of four to five years.

-Bald eagles are not actually bald; the name derives from an older meaning of the word, "white headed".
+Bald eagles are not bald; the name derives from an older meaning of the word, "white-headed".
 The adult is mainly brown with a white head and tail.
-The sexes are identical in plumage, but females are about 25 percent larger than males.
+The sexes are identical in plumage, but females are about 25% larger than males.
 The yellow beak is large and hooked.
 The plumage of the immature is brown.

-The bald eagle is the national bird of the United States of America and appears on its seal.
-In the late 20th century it was on the brink of extirpation in the contiguous United States.
-Populations have since recovered, and the species was removed from the U.S. government's list of endangered species on July 12, 1995, and transferred to the list of threatened species.
-It was removed from the List of Endangered and Threatened Wildlife in the contiguous states on June 28, 2007.
+The bald eagle is the national bird and national symbol of the United States and appears on its seal.
+In the late 20th century it was on the brink of extirpation in the contiguous United States, but measures such as banning the practice of hunting bald eagles and banning the use of the harmful pesticide DDT slowed the decline of their population.
+Populations have since recovered, and the species' status was downgraded from "endangered" to "threatened" in 1995 and removed from the list altogether in 2007.

 Taxonomy

 The bald eagle is placed in the genus Haliaeetus (sea eagles), and gets both its common and specific scientific names from the distinctive appearance of the adult's head.
 Bald in the English name is from an older usage meaning "having white on the face or head" rather than "hairless", referring to the white head feathers contrasting with the darker body.

-The genus name is New Latin: Haliaeetus (from the ἁλιάετος), and the specific name, leucocephalus, is Latinized (λευκός) and (κεφαλή).
+The genus name is Neo-Latin: Haliaeetus (from the ἁλιάετος), and the specific name, leucocephalus, is Latinized (λευκός) and (κεφαλή).

 The bald eagle was one of the many species originally described by Carl Linnaeus in his 18th-century work Systema Naturae, under the name Falco leucocephalus.

-There are two recognized subspecies of bald eagle: